zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 We count our blessings that we have the wonderful D r.
 Lucy Tse to write these wonderful scripts for us.

-From Los Angeles, California, I’m Jeff McQuillan, t he baby of the family.
+From Los Angeles, California, I’m Jeff McQuillan, the baby of the family.
 Thanks for listening.
-Comeback and listen to us again righ t here on ESL Podcast.
+Comeback and listen to us again righ there on ESL Podcast.

 # Reading Contracts Carefully